 - Data about customers

-- Direction for marketing in the upcoming year
+- The direction for your marketing in the upcoming year

 - Goals to be met

-Small Business Administration's useful step-by-step guide to marketing research will help you define your needs, create a budget and timetable, select your techniques, collect your data and analyze your results.
+Market research plans define an existing problem and/or outline an opportunity.
+From there, the marketing strategy is broken down task by task.
+Your plan should include objectives and the methods that you'll use to achieve those objectives, along with a time frame for completing the work.
+The U.S. Small Business Administration's useful step-by-step guide to marketing research will help you define your needs, create a budget and timetable, select your techniques, collect your data, and analyze your results.

 - Outline your plans carefully and spell out objectives.

 - Before paying for any information, check with librarians, small business development centers or market research professors to see if they can help you access market research data for free.

 - You may think you'll need to spend a hefty sum to create a market research plan, but there are plenty of free and low-cost sources available, especially through university business schools that will guide you through the process.

 What you should include in your market research plan

 Doing business without having a marketing plan is like driving without directions.
 You may eventually reach your destination, but there will be many costly and time-consuming mistakes made along the way.

 Many entrepreneurs mistakenly believe there is a big demand for their service or product, but, in reality, there may not be, or your prices may be too high or too low, or you may be going into a business with so many restrictions that it's almost impossible to be successful.
 A market research plan will help you uncover significant issues or roadblocks.